+I am currently living a full-time digital nomad lifestyle.
+I don’t have an apartment, a car, or debt, and all of my work is accomplished online.
+Right now, I’m in Montreal writing from an Airbnb while comparing awesome expat destinations – it’s a jump that I have loved every minute of.
 Leading up to this, I’ve traveled as often and as far as possible, from weekend trips to monthlong ones, and from urban adventure in China to rainforest excursions in Costa Rica.
-Along the way, I’ve picked up a few travel hacks that have made my trips as worry-free as possible – and here I present them to you!
+Along the way, I’ve picked up a few travel hacks that have made for worry-free travel – and here I present them to you!

 Not understanding and arranging your mobile plan in advance is something that not only can inconvenience you on the road, but also can massively eat into your budget.
 Roaming charges may add up incredibly quickly – we’re talking hundreds of dollars depending on how much data your phone uses – and unfortunately, many of the major carriers’ international travel plans are a bit pricy.